echanlopez/BorderedFJReduction/README.md

 ## 🙏 Acknowledgements

-The author would like to acknowledge **[Eric Rimbey](https://community.wolfram.com/web/eric3)** for his uncompromising technical feedback and architectural critiques during the early development of this project.
+The lead developer of the software would like to acknowledge **[Eric Rimbey](https://community.wolfram.com/web/eric3)** for his critical feedback and rigorous code reviews during the early stages of this project.

 His emphasis on immutability, explicit semantic structure, and disciplined control of symbolic state played a decisive role in shaping the final design philosophy of the engine.
 Several aspects of the current implementation—particularly its rule-based structure and transparent error handling—are a direct consequence of those early discussions.